AHRQ-CDS/AHRQ-CDS-Connect-Authoring-Tool/api/README.md

 This project represents the M, E, and N in the MERN application architecture, using MongoDB, Express, and Node.

-To develop and run this project, your must install mongodb and node.
+To develop and run this project, your must install MongoDB and Node.js LTS edition.
 On Mac OS X, this can be done through brew:

 ```bash
 brew install mongodb # install mongodb on host system